strimzi/proposals/009-crd-v1-roadmap.md

 ### Alternative

-Steps 2-5 in the procedure ascribed to Strimzi X, above are technically just preprequisites before installing CRDs which use the v1 API.
+Steps 2-5 in the procedure ascribed to Strimzi X, above are technically just preprequisites before installing CRDs which use the `apiextensions.k8s.io/v1` API.
 As such they could equally be done by users as part of the upgrade to Strimzi Z. The benefit of doing them sooner is that users would be able to perform those steps during their use of Strimzi X, which might be more convenient.

-## Affected/not affected projects

-Call out the projects in the Strimzi organisation that are/are not affected by this proposal.

 ## Timing

 Strimzi X could be any time before the release of Kubernetes 1.22, but obviously the more time people have to upgrade the better and the more breathing space we have before 1.21 the better to iron out problems people might have in upgrading.

 ## Compatibility